ome/omero-guide-introduction/docs/data-management.rst

 #.
 Use the Project |image2b| and Dataset |image2c| icons above the left hand side tree or the right-click contextual menu to create new Datasets or Projects.

 #.
-Drag and drop Images or Datasets between Datasets or Projects.
+Drag and drop Images between Datasets and Datasets between Projects.

 #.
 Copy Images using the right-click context menu:
      - Select the images to be copied, then right-click and click ``Edit > Copy Link``